ucb-ee106/eecs106a-fa23site/_modules/week05.md

 - **Midterm I 09/29 in class**
 - Lab Buffer Week
 - No new homework this week
-- Discussion 5: Project Ideation [Project Guidelines]
+- Discussion 5: Final Project Ideation (Final Project Guidelines)

 <a id="Week6"></a>